Content

 • Vision changes.

-• Serious allergic reactions like hives, swollen lips or tongue, tight throat, and wheezy chest.
+• Serious allergic reactions such as hives, swollen lips or tongue, a tight throat, and a wheezy chest.

-• Severe depression or anxiety, or have thoughts of self-harm.
+• Severe depression or anxiety, or thoughts of self-harm.

-Depending on your history and reaction to tirzepatide, your doctor might also monitor blood tests to check for:
+Depending on your medical history and reaction to tirzepatide, your healthcare provider might also monitor blood tests to check for:

 • Kidney problems.